 Transporting a caravan can be a little more complicated than other moves, so it pays to give yourself a reasonable timeframe to make sure you have prepared properly and to find a suitable delivery driver; you may also need further time to compare quotes.

 Depending on which type of trailer you’re moving, you might need to make a number of preparations before it’s transported:

 Tidy up: If your caravan is going to be towed then it stands to reason that you don’t want any clutter rattling around and potentially damaging the interior.
 So make sure there’s nothing loose in the cabin prior to transport.

 Security: Make sure that you secure all compartments and doors, locking them if possible.
 This will ensure nothing swings open during cornering and protect anything left in the trailer from theft.

-Empty containers: Make sure that gas cylinders are removed and water tanks and toilet cassettes are empty prior to having your caravan towed, this will make the journey safer.
+Empty containers: Make sure that gas cylinders are removed and water tanks and toilet cassettes are empty prior to having your towing, this will make the journey safer.

-Know some figures: Knowing certain weights and figures of your caravan will help transporters decide whether or not their vehicle is suitable to tow it.
+Know some figures: Knowing certain weights and figures of your caravan will help transporters decide whether or not their vehicle is suitable.

 - Maximum laden mass: This is the absolute weight limit for the trailer when loaded